gempesaw/Selenium-Screenshot/README.md

 This would black out a 10x10 box with its top left corner 5 pixels from the top edge and 5 pixels from the left edge of the image.

+You may pass more than one rectangle at a time.

+Unfortunately, while we would like to accept CSS selectors, it feels a bit wrong to have to obtain the element's size and location from this module, which would make a binding dependency on Selenium::Remote::WebElement's interface.
+Although this is more cumbersome, it's a cleaner separation.
+In case you need help generating your exclude data structure, the following map might help:

+    my @elems = $d->find_elements('p', 'css');
+    my @exclude = map {
+        my $rect = {
+            size => $_->get_size,
+            location => $_->get_element_location
+        };
+        $rect
+    } @elems;
+    my $s = Selenium::Screenshot->new(
+        png => $d->screenshot,
+        exclude => [ @exclude ],
+    );

+## threshold

+OPTIONAL - set the threshold at which images should be considered the same.
+The range is from 0 to 100; for comparison, these two images are N percent different, and these two images are N percent different.
+The default threshold is 5 out of 100.

+## folder

+OPTIONAL - a string where you'd like to save the screenshots on your local machine.
+It will be run through ["abs\_path" in Cwd](https://metacpan.org/pod/Cwd#abs_path) and we'll try to save there.
+If you don't pass anything and you invoke ["save"](#save), we'll try to save in `($pwd)/screenshots/`, wherever that may be.

 ## metadata